bomonike/bomonike.github.io/anthropic-claude.md

 1. Restart Claude.
 1. Type command <tt>/audit</tt>, which is the same name as the markdown file name.

+   General skills being specific, verifiable, battle-tested, and minimal, which is more about general agent skills design and does not clearly describe a concrete, practical benefit of using custom commands such as automating repetitive tasks, ensuring consistent workflows, or adding project-specific context.

 1. <a target="_blank" href="https://www.youtube.com/watch?v=4bfKyZ7hbsU">VIDEO</a>: View Addy Osamni's Agent Skills at

    <a target="_blank" href="https://github.com/addyosmani/agent-skills">github.com/addyosmani/agent-skills</a>